deconz-community/deconz-docker/README.md

 1. Make sure you have the latest backup from the Phoscon.
 2. Change the image from `marthoc/deconz` to `deconzcommunity/deconz`.
 Available tags can be found [here](https://hub.docker.com/r/deconzcommunity/deconz/tags).
 3. Change the container mount point for your existing deCONZ volume from `/root/.local/share/dresden-elektronik/deCONZ` to `/opt/deCONZ`.
+Be careful, the path in container is case sensitive.

 Pull the new image and start up.